sualsoft/Clienk/content/real-time-reporting.en.md

 #testimonial
 about:
   title: COPC BASED REPORTS
   content: We’ve got you covered.
 We know, communication is not always on live chat.
-Livecom also lets you attend to your social media comments and ask for some feedback to your customers without having to use any other tool
+Clienk also lets you attend to your social media comments and ask for some feedback to your customers without having to use any other tool
   btn_label: Request a Demo
   btn_link: /